owtf/boilerplate-templates/_posts/2014-06-29-C-based-toolchain-hardening.md

 Description
 ------------
 There are four areas to be examined when hardening the toolchain: configuration, preprocessor, compiler, and linker.
-Nearly all areas are overlooked or neglected when setting up a project.For a more in-depth treatment of this topic view:- [OWASP Guide on CBased Toolchain hardening](https://www.owasp.org/index.php/C-Based_Toolchain_Hardening)
+Nearly all areas are overlooked or neglected when setting up a project.
+For a more in-depth treatment of this topic view:- [OWASP Guide on CBased Toolchain hardening](https://www.owasp.org/index.php/C-Based_Toolchain_Hardening)

 Mitigation
 -----------
 Scanners and tools cannot verify cryptographic weakness.
-Best way is the review of code,cryptographic algorithm and key management.
+Best way is the review of code, cryptographic algorithm and key management.

- - Ensure strong standard algorithms and strong keys are used,managed and backed up separately.
+ - Ensure strong standard algorithms and strong keys are used, managed and backed up separately.
  - Ensure passwords are hashed with strong standard algorithm and appropriate salt is used.
  - Ensure all keys and password are protected from unauthorized access.